Nature will bear the closest inspection. She invites us to lay our eye level with her smallest leaf, and take an insect view of its plain.

 It’s clear there used to be scattered campsites and horse camps between the trailhead and Drake Creek, but most are now blackened and surrounded by scorched, unstable snags.

-After Drake Creek, the trail climbs again and takes you up another 1,000 feet in the next 1.5 miles to Lucky Pass.
-There are beautiful views of the Lost River Valley and Lost Peak, Pass Butte, and Many Trails Peak dominate the landscape.
+After Drake Creek, the trail climbs again another 1,000 feet in the next 1.5 miles to Lucky Pass, with beautiful views of the Lost River Valley.
+Lost Peak, Pass Butte, and Many Trails Peak dominate the landscape.
 After Lucky Pass, the trail has a few small rollers before making a big descent 1,500′ over the next 3.5 miles to Diamond Creek, just past the 9 mile mark.

 Most of the trail to Cougar Lake after Diamond Creek traverses below Island Mountain and has minimal climbing, which I was thankful for!
 My legs were now approaching 60 miles and close to 15k in 4 days.
 I was ready for a relaxing evening at camp!

 Nearer Cougar Lake, the appropriately named Lost River disappears underground and is replaced by a spectacularly green marsh.
-To see any green here was refreshing and we couldn’t help but stop and admire it.
-Being the wildlife geeks we are, Laurel and I started chatting out about what might be down there.
+To see any green in this badly burned landscape was refreshing and we couldn’t help but admire it.
+Being the wildlife geeks we are, Laurel and I chatted out about what might be down there.
 It was perfect moose and beaver habitat.

 Laurel and I reached the east bank of Cougar Lake just as darkness fell and switched on our headlamps to scope out a camp site.
-Right along the trail were two enormous horse camps with not only unburned, stable trees, but also lots of rocks and logs for lounging.
+Right along the trail were two enormous horse camps with safe unburned trees and lots of rocks and logs for lounging.
 There wasn’t another soul around.
-Score!

-I was still a bit soggy, cold, and grumpy and as we unpacked camp, Laurel asked, “would you like a margarita?”
+I was soggy and cold as we unpackeded camp, then Laurel asked, “would you like a margarita?”

 I was certain I had heard wrong.